Updated on: 6 March 2023

 We analyzed information from nearly 100 companies to determine the impact of a commitment to cloud maturity.
 In this guide, see how much value companies get when investing in cloud skills and technology.

-2. How do you hire people with multi-cloud skills?
+2. How do you hire prepare your workforce for multicloud?

 Jack said GE formed its central cloud team about a decade ago.
 As a company of companies, GE needed an IT organization that could balance the needs of and solve the cloud-centric challenges facing employees around the globe.